Diana Bunch Pictures: ‘My 600-LB Life’ Star Goes On Drastic Weight-Loss Journey

 There weren’t many pictures available showing Diana Bunch and the weight loss she may have found on the show — but that may soon change.
 TLC often provides updates on its page for the show.

 And because Diana’s case was so severe — with some of the most drastic water retention and swelling ever featured on the show — it’s likely that her weight-loss journey and road to recovery could be longer than most.
-But her willingness to step outside of her small Seattle apartment and make the painful trip to Houston to see Dr. Younan Nowzaradan signaled a step in the right direction.
+However, her willingness to step outside of her small Seattle apartment and make the painful trip to Houston to see Dr. Younan Nowzaradan signaled a step in the right direction.

 Diana’s case follows one of the most dramatic of the year, featuring Erica Wall who gained weight after a difficult childhood that included being gang-raped as a teenager.